Keeping Pet Ashes at Home After Pet Cremation

 - What service provider will be used for cremation?
 Your vet should be able to recommend a provider, or can assume responsibility for this.

 - Do you wish for a private cremation that assures you the pet will be identified, and cremated privately so that you’ll receive only your pet’s ashes?
-Alternatively, your pet can be cremated with other pets.
+Alternatively, your pet can be cremated with other pets, though any cremains you receive might contain ashes from other pets.

 - What will you do with the pet’s ashes after cremation?